 Discrimination, in many forms and shapes, is unfortunately of all times.
-But did you know that at the work floor older employees are even more discriminated against than colored immigrants?
-From a newspaper I recently learned that older people are more at risk of discrimination when applying for jobs.
+But did you know that on the work floor older employees are even more discriminated against than colored immigrants?
+From a newspaper, I recently learned that older people are more at risk of discrimination when applying for jobs.

 It may be clear: discrimination on the basis of age is not only prevalent in the national and international scientific literature, but in the media it also is a burning current theme.
 In fact, age discrimination on the labor market is described as the strongest form of discrimination.
 Now how about that!

 I personally think the tide is turning and companies have to face some realities as a result of a changing demographic society.
 Here is some helpful information about age discrimination at the work place.

 You can also say, sod this and start making money on the side.
 Check out my affiliate program at the end!